List of The Amazing Race (American TV series) contestants

 This is a list of contestants who have appeared on the American television series, The Amazing Race.
 Contestants, who typically have a pre-existing relationship, form a team and race around the world against other teams to claim a grand prize of 1 million USD.
 The original American series premiered in 2001.
-As of 2022, there had been 33 seasons aired with locations spanning all six inhabited continents.
-In total, 699 contestants have appeared in the series, with veteran contestants having competed on The Amazing Race 11: All-Stars in 2007, on The Amazing Race 18: Unfinished Business, on The Amazing Race 24: All-Stars and on The Amazing Race 31 (which featured teams of contestants who had previously competed on Big Brother, The Amazing Race and Survivor).
-The eighth season, The Amazing Race 8: Family Edition, featured 10 teams of four family members, including children as young as 8, while the twenty-ninth season featured 22 contestants who were all complete strangers.
+In total, 779 contestants have appeared in the series, with veteran contestants having competed on The Amazing Race 11: All-Stars in 2007, on The Amazing Race 18: Unfinished Business, on The Amazing Race 24: All-Stars and on The Amazing Race 31 (which featured teams of contestants who had previously competed on Big Brother, The Amazing Race, and Survivor).
+The eighth season, The Amazing Race 8: Family Edition, featured 10 teams of four family members, while The Amazing Race 29 featured 22 contestants who were all complete strangers.